luavixen/Patella/README.md

 # Patella &#x1F501;
 Patella, formerly known as Luar, is a library for <a href="https://wikipedia.org/wiki/Reactive_programming">reactive programming</a> in JavaScript, inspired by Hyperactiv and Vue.js.

-## v2.0.0-PRERELEASE
-This is a prerelease build of Patella used for testing, please use the normal v2.0.0 release when it is available.

 ## Authors
 Made with ❤ by Lua MacDougall ([lua.wtf](https://lua.wtf/))